Alex Quaison-Sackey: Politics

 Quaison-Sackey was appointed as Minister for Foreign Affairs in Kwame Nkrumah's Convention People's Party government.
 He was on a trip to North Vietnam with Nkrumah when the government was overthrown by a military coup d'état leading to the formation of the National Liberation Council on 24 February 1966 led by Lt.
 General Joseph Arthur Ankrah.

 Death

 Quaison-Sackey died aged 68 at Korle Bu Teaching Hospital in Accra, following a pulmonary embolism on 21 December 1992.

 Family

 Quaison-Sackey's parents were Alex Emmanuel Sackey (1902–1972) and Alberta Quaison.
 He married Elsie Annie Blankson (1927–2003).
-Together, they had six children – the late Egya, the late Nana, Awo, Kweku Bondzie, Nenyi (Nii) and Yaaba.
-Their grandchildren are Kwesi Awenate, Kodwo, Nana, Egya, Selassie and Sena.
+Together, they had six children.

 Publications

 Quaison-Sackey later wrote about his experiences of diplomatic issues in Ghana's early days in a book called Africa Unbound: Reflections of an African Statesman, which was published by Praeger in May 1963.
 In it he describes his concept of "Negritude" - "Acceptance and affirmation of the quality of blackness.
 It is a psychological gathering together of all black peoples in the spiritual bonds of brotherhood."